oldu73/doc/docs/misc/crc.md

 7D000002CFCDCA14 becomes 14CACDCF020000
 ```

-Put `14CACDCF020000` in entry field  click on 'CRC-8' button and CRC result should be '0x7D'
+Put `14CACDCF020000` in entry field then click on 'CRC-8' button and CRC result should be '0x7D'.

 ---